 Taking a general survival course and just learning more about being in nature and what you have available in your local area (even in cities) will grow your appreciation of the world around you.

+Who knows?
 Preparing for an apocalypse that isn’t going to happen could be the most fun you ever had!